MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-5.md

 ## Find a Resource ID for scopes parameter

 One question you may have is "How do I know the `--scopes` parameter value?"
 The answer is to find and copy the **Resource ID** of your Azure resource.
-This information is usually found in the Azure portal's **Properties** or **Endpoints** page of each resource. _Always be guided by the "principle of least privilege"._ Don't give your service principal `reader` permissions to an entire resource group if the service principal only needs to access the Azure virtual machine within the group.
-Here are some common `--scopes` examples, but rely on your actual **Resource ID** for an actual format and value.
+This information is usually found in the Azure portal's **Properties** or **Endpoints** page of each resource.
+Always be guided by the principle of least privilege.
+Don't give your service principal `reader` permissions to an entire resource group if the service principal only needs to access the Azure virtual machine within the group.
+Here are common `--scopes` examples, but _rely on your **Resource ID** for an actual format and value_.

 | Azure resource | Example scopes |
 |-|-|